Understanding The imp API’s Device Restart Options

 In this regard, this restart closely resembles a cold boot — other than the fact that the imp does not connect to the impCloud immediately.
 On the Network State Diagram this is the Warm Start point.

 The imp will connect to the server as soon as Squirrel attempts to contact the device’s agent (ie. by agent.send()) or makes some other server-oriented call, such as server.log() or server.connect().
-The device will attempt to connect outside of Squirrel control if a runtime error occurs.
+The device will attempt to connect outside of Squirrel control if an exception is thrown.

 This method is the traditional method of triggering a restart, but is not available to applications running on the imp005, which does not support deep sleep, or on devices which lack deep sleep because their imp003 or imp004m module is not connected to a 32kHz crystal.
 For these devices, impOS 38 adds the following method.